 ~A person who asks too many questions~

-Has it over occurred to you that you’ll never be able to see your own face?
+Has it ever occurred to you that you’ll never be able to see your own face?
 Never.

 Can you conceive of the length of never?